Mercedes-Benz A-Class: 2008 update

 The W169 Model facelift changes included redesigned front and rear fascias and lights, and optional stop-start function on A 150 and 170 models.
 Active Park Assist enables the car to parallel park itself, with only throttle and brake inputs required from the driver.

 The five-door Hatchback and the three-door Coupé vehicles debuted in spring 2008, alongside the refreshed 2009 M-Class and B-Class.
 Early models include A 160 CDI, A 180 CDI, A 200 CDI, A 150, A 170, A 200, A 200 TURBO.

-Japan models went on sale in 2008-08-20.
+Japan models went on sale in late August 2008.
 Early models 5-door versions of A 170, A 170 Elegance.
-Japan models of A 170 was renamed to A 180 in 2009-08-24.
+Japan models of A 170 was renamed to A 180 in August 2009.

-A-Class Special Edition 2009 (2009–)
+A-Class Special Edition 2009 (2009)

-It is a limited (5500 units) version for all model variants of the A-Class vehicles.
-It includes BlueEfficiency package, black radiator louvres, 16-inch titanium silver light-alloy wheels in a new 9-spoke design (tyre size 195/55 R16), a "Special Edition" badge on the mirror triangle, two-tone colour scheme in black and grey, Audio 20 radio with CD player and Bluetooth hands-free system and the Light and Sight package with a rain sensor, automatically dimming rear-view mirror, an illuminated vanity mirror in the sun visor, separately adjustable reading lights in the rear, a reading light for the driver and illuminated front foot wells, Seating Comfort package (height-adjustable front passenger seat, seat cushion angle adjustment and lumbar supports for the driver and front passenger).
+The Special Edition is a limited (5500 units) version for all model variants of the A-Class.
+It includes the BlueEfficiency package, black radiator louvres, 16-inch titanium silver light-alloy wheels in a new 9-spoke design (tyre size 195/55 R16), a "Special Edition" badge on the mirror triangle, two-tone colour scheme in black and grey, Audio 20 radio with CD player and Bluetooth hands-free system and the Light and Sight package with a rain sensor, automatically dimming rear-view mirror, an illuminated vanity mirror in the sun visor, separately adjustable reading lights in the rear, a reading light for the driver and illuminated front foot wells, Seating Comfort package (height-adjustable front passenger seat, seat cushion angle adjustment and lumbar supports for the driver and front passenger).
 Standard exterior features also include fog lamps and a free choice of metallic paint finish.